Azure/azure-storage-net-data-movement/README.md

 Security fixes made on the original will be merged to this repository.

-This library is used by the **Relativity.TransferApi** made by Unarmed Tapirs Team, and you should not neet to use this library directly.
+This library is used by the **Relativity.TransferApi** made by Unarmed Tapirs Team, and you should not need to use this library directly.
 Try checking **Relativity.TransferApi** for code samples.

 Required frameworks for developement of this fork:
 - .Net Framework 4.5.2+